 - Describe and quantify your impacted productivity since the impact(s) started.
-Never let impacts linger more than 3 days at the max because the chances of correction diminish exponentially over time.
+Never let impacts linger more than 3 days because the chances of correction diminish exponentially over time.

 - Quantify the total estimated impact if the impacts are not corrected.

-Always argue your case with integrity never assuming ill-intent from other parties because that will break down trust.
+Always argue your case with integrity and never assume ill-intent from other parties because that will break down trust.

-The initial communication whether verbal, in writing, or both would be formatted in approximately the following flow:
+The initial communication, whether verbal, written, or both would be formatted in approximately the following flow: